How to Change an Adult's Name in New York

 - The husband can take the wife’s last name, or

 - The couple can choose a new last name that they will both use.

 Just put the new name that you choose on your marriage license application.

-Divorce: Either spouse can ask the court to use any name used before the marriage.
-New York divorce judgments include and order allowing you to return to a previous family name or surname, whether you ask for that permission or not.
+Divorce: Either spouse can ask the court to use any name used before the marriage when divorcing.
+New York divorce judgments include an order allowing you to return to a previous family name or surname, whether you ask for that permission or not.

 To change your name for any other reason

 You have to ask the New York State Supreme Court to change your name.
 To do that, you must fill out and file these court forms:

 - Request for Judicial Intervention (RJI) (original plus 2 copies)